chorhatarahuduketuri/MachineLearningProjects/scikitLearnDatasets/README.md

 - symmetry
 - fractal dimension ("coastline approximation" - 1)

 I had naively assumed that these features described aspects of the tumours themselves, but they in fact describe characteristics of the cell nuclei present in the image.
 They were computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-I have for years (I first encountered this during my academic education at least 6 years ago) laboured under the false impression that this dataset described tumour characteristics, not the characteristics of nuclei from cells in the tumour. \
+I have for years (I first encountered this during my academic education at least 6 years ago) lived with the false belief that this dataset described tumour characteristics, not the characteristics of nuclei from cells in the tumour. \
 Due to these readings being taken from 2D image data (a medical scan image), and those images not being perfect themselves, nor of perfectly uniform, symmetrical objects, 30 features were derived from statistics calculated from measurements of those 2D images.\
 For example, the images of the nuclei aren't perfect circles, so the radius is measured several times at different orientations, and the mean is taken.
 The standard error of those readings is also included, along with the 'worst' reading, which is actually the mean of the largest three taken for that feature for that data point.\
 The first ten features are all the means, the second ten are the standard errors, and the third ten features are the worst.\
+I have no idea what unit of measurement these readings were taken in.

 | Statistical Attribute | Mean Radius | Mean Texture | Mean Perimeter | Mean Area | Mean Smoothness | Mean Compactness | Mean Concavity | Mean Concave Points | Mean Symmetry | Mean Fractal Dimension | Radius Error | Texture Error | Perimeter Error | Area Error | Smoothness Error | Compactness Error | Concavity Error | Concave Points Error | Symmetry Error | Fractal Dimension Error | Worst Radius | Worst Texture | Worst Perimeter | Worst Area | Worst Smoothness | Worst Compactness | Worst Concavity | Worst Concave Points | Worst Symmetry | Worst Fractal Dimension |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |